praveenGIT27/SQL-Analysis/README.md

+Query 2: Monthly Customer Order Trends

-Query 2: This query analyzes the monthly customer order trend over three years (2016–2018) for delivered orders.
+This query analyzes the monthly customer order trend over three years (2016–2018) for delivered orders.
 It provides a clear understanding of seasonal order patterns and year-over-year growth trends, allowing businesses to identify peak months for customer demand.

 Key Observations: